MusicDataset/md_homepage/content/musics/v/VariationssérieusesOp.54(24)-Felix Mendelssohn.md

 ---
-title: Felix Mendelssohn - Variations sérieuses Op.
+title: Variations sérieuses Op.
 54 (24)
 description: This is the description for Variations sérieuses Op.
 54 by Felix Mendelssohn
 composers: [Felix Mendelssohn]
 periods: [Romantic]